 Copenhagen has a fantastic public transport system.
 Our Metro and most trains operate 24/7, and buses take you to destinations across the city.
 You can also hire bikes, and don’t forget that Copenhagen is a small city and most journeys in the city centre are easily walkable.
 We recommend the Citymapper app as the easiest way to get around.

 Although Denmark is in the Schengen zone, due to the COVID19 pandemic and some political motivations, border controls are sometimes in place at the airport and on the Øresund Bridge.
-Please check the Danish police website (in English) for further information.
+Please check our COVID19 page for more information.

 Visit Copenhagen’s website has lots of practical information to help you plan your visit.